How to Roll Out and Roll Back Changes in Stage

 EOF

-To rollback to the previous version (nginx:1.20), create another staged update run referencing the earlier snapshot:
+To rollback to the previous version (nginx:1.20), create another staged update run referencing web-app-placement-0-snapshot:

 kubectl apply -f - << EOF